pavlyuts/php-string-key-arrays/README.md

   - if property named $column exist, it will try to read it.
   - elseif method $column exist, it will try to call it unpacking all the next $args, like $element->$column(...$args)

-The returned dataset will only include keys and values successfully retrieved, no nulls no errors.
-Any error accessing objects properties converted to HPH notice.
+The returned dataset will only include keys and values successfully retrieved, no nulls, no errors.
+If yo try to access protected method or property it will be silently passed without returning any result or any kind of problem indication.

 ### `setSubarrayItem()`
 Helper to work with SKArray elements type of array, do the same as illegal operaton `$stringKeyArray['Level1Key']['Level2key'] = 'value'`
 ```